w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Review Questions and Your Comments {#comments}

 Comments on the first draft were requested by 26 February 2021.
-You can submit comment after that date.
+You can submit comments after that date.
 Late comments may be deferred until after the next draft.

 For specific questions that we would like feedback on, see:
 * Questions in the blog post [WCAG 3 FPWD Published, Feedback section](https://www.w3.org/blog/2021/01/wcag-3-fpwd/#feedback).
 * Questions in Editor’s Notes throughout the draft.

-**To comment:**
+**To comment on the WCAG 3 draft:**
 * Please open a [new GitHub issue in the WCAG 3 (Silver) repository](https://github.com/w3c/silver/issues/new).
 Create separate GitHub issues for each topic, rather than commenting on multiple topics in a single issue.
 * If it’s not feasible for you to use GitHub, send comments in e-mail to: public-silver@w3.org